ANTI-SLAVERY & HUMAN TRAFFICKING STATEMENT

 - Whistleblowing – We take this issue seriously and have a whistleblowing framework in place to encourage staff to report any suspicions they may have, including where they believe our Business Conduct Guidelines have been breached.

-- Workforce – Certis employs [approximate number and location] and its employment, recruitment and remuneration practices are designed to comply with the laws and regulations of the jurisdictions in which we operate.
+- Workforce – Certis employs 320 people across Europe and its employment, recruitment and remuneration practices are designed to comply with the laws and regulations of the jurisdictions in which we operate.

 - Suppliers – Certis Europe procures a variety of goods and services as part of its business.
 Our supplier base is mainly located in developed economies including Japan, Europe and USA.
 We purchase highly specialized and regulated goods of chemical nature.
 Certis Europe contracts out the manufacturing, warehousing, contract research services to 3rd parties.
 We aim to buy from reputable suppliers and undertake due diligence on certain key suppliers.
 This due diligence includes checking the health & safety records, inspecting the facilities as well as asking for a business reference.
 We highlight to these supplier our CSR policy and ask for supplier commitments to it.